pkoelich/Vancouver_CityScope/README.md

 #### Accessibility Index Weighting & Analysis

 Our Accessibility Index incorporated weighting based on proximity to public transport spots.
-However, there is some evidence that users are willing to walk further to reach a skytrain station versus a bus stop.
+However, there is some evidence that users are willing to walk further to reach a skytrain station versus a bus stop<sup>11</sup>.
 Thus, a limitation of our analysis was that we did not calculate a separate service area buffer for skytrain stations with distances that are further away in comparison to bus stops.
 By having both of a service area for both skytrain stations and bus stops that are weighted by proximity to that stop, and performing a weighted linear combination of both, we can produce a more comprehensive analysis.

 #### **Network Dataset**